tdbowman/dbmgt.github.io/chapters/module01/setup-postgresql.md

 1. **Download the Installer**
    - Go to [postgresql.org/download/windows](https://www.postgresql.org/download/windows/)
    - Click "Download the installer"
-   - Select the latest version (PostgreSQL 15 or 16)
+   - Select the latest version (PostgreSQL 18 or above)

 2. **Run the Installer**
    - Double-click the downloaded `.exe` file